sgoodfriend/rl-algo-impls/mech_interp/README.md

 of goal misgeneralization when using RL ("Goal Misgeneralization in Deep Reinforcement Learning", Langosco et. al. 2022).
 Currently, we have little data on what’s going on with these RL-trained models.
-Mechanistic interpretability case studies on capable RL-trained models can go a long way into understanding (and eventually trusting) agents trained with RL.
+Mechanistic interpretability case studies on capable RL-trained models can go a long way towards understanding (and eventually trusting) agents trained with RL.

 I believe using a transformer neural network trained on microRTS is an excellent case study to get insight into what and how RL agents are learning: